l-ine/vr_climate_museum/README.md

 > **NOTE**
 >
-> This repository is under construction and includes work in progress (as of Dec 2025).
-Additional project files are currently and will be added soon.
+> This repository will still be updated (as of Feburary 2025).
-> Most importantly, two relevant but very large Unity scene files can not be included in the repo because of their size.
-Thus, the entire Unity Projects including these scene files can be found in [this zip folder](https://drive.google.com/file/d/1D0LUc_j3nl_sly4mw4WC6pPWtT24RVW9/view?usp=sharing).
+> Currently, two relevant but very large Unity scene files can not be included in the repo because of their size.
+Thus, both Unity projects including these scene files can also be found in [this zip folder](https://drive.google.com/file/d/1D0LUc_j3nl_sly4mw4WC6pPWtT24RVW9/view?usp=sharing).

 ## Usage